 Listen when they’re not talking

 Be on the lookout for nonverbal cues indicating anxiety.
-The 8-year-old who hasn’t asked you about the event but who has seen the images, and whose sleep and eating habits have changed after the tragedy, may need to have a conversation — even if she isn’t asking in words.
+The 8-year-old who hasn’t asked you about the event but who has seen the images, and whose sleep and eating habits have changed after the tragedy, may need to have a conversation — even if they aren’t asking in words.

 Know who else can help

 Teachers and school counselors will be ready to help children with any concerns they might have while they are in school.
-Encourage your child to talk to them if he is feeling overwhelmed on the first day back or later in the week.
-Let him know that it’s fine to bring the subject up again to you or anyone else if he has questions or feelings he wants to share later.
+Encourage your child to talk to them if they are feeling overwhelmed on the first day back or later in the week.
+Let them know that it’s fine to bring the subject up again to you or anyone else if they have questions or feelings they want to share later.